 Ph.D. in History, University of Chicago

-Kristy Ironside is a historian of modern Russia and the Soviet Union.
+Biography: Kristy Ironside is a historian of modern Russia and the Soviet Union.
 She is especially interested in the political, economic, and social history of Russia and the USSR’s twentieth century.
-Her first book, A Full-Value Ruble: The Promise of Prosperity in the Postwar Soviet Union, is forthcoming with Harvard University Press in 2021.
+Her first book, A Full-Value Ruble: The Promise of Prosperity in the Postwar Soviet Union, was published with Harvard University Press in 2021.
 This book looks at how money, an ideologically problematic ‘vestige of capitalism,’ was mobilized by the Soviet government in the intertwined projects of recovering from the Second World War’s damage and building a prosperous communist society.
-This project has spun off articles looking at related economic and social phenomena in Soviet history, exploring the balance of coercion and incentives, Stalinist and Khrushchev-era economic thinking, and the nature of the postwar Soviet welfare state.
 Her articles have appeared in Kritika: Explorations in Russian and Eurasian History, The Soviet and Post-Soviet Review, Slavic Review, Europe-Asia Studies, and The Journal of Social History.
-Ironside is also beginning a new project looking at Russia and the USSR’s fraught relationship to international copyright.
+Ironside is in the early stages of a new project looking at Russia and the USSR’s fraught relationship to international copyright protections from capitalism to communism, and back to capitalism again.
 This research is funded by a Social Sciences and Humanities Research Council Insight Development Grant and the Fonds de Recherche du Québec - Société et Culture, soutien à la recherche pour la relève professorale.
-The resulting book will examine changing notions of intellectual property, profit, and rights, as well as the Russian state’s engagement with international legal norms, from the late 19th century, through the Soviet period, to the return of capitalism in Russia after 1991.
+She is also working on a biography/microhistory of Helen Black, the Soviet Union’s registered foreign agent in America responsible for the official distribution of photographs, music, and literature there, looking more broadly at the business of Soviet soft power under Stalin.

 Dr. Ironside is open to working with graduate students on projects exploring Soviet and Eastern European social, political, and economic history, as well as international history.

 “‘A Writer Deserves to be Paid for His Work’: Progressive American Writers, Foreign Royalties, and the Limits of Soviet Internationalism in the Mid-to-Late 1950s,” Europe’s Internationalists: Rethinking the Short Twentieth Century, eds.
-Jessica Reinisch and David Brydan (forthcoming with Bloomsbury in 2021)
+Jessica Reinisch and David Brydan (London: Bloomsbury, 2021)

 With Étienne Forrestier-Peyrat, “A Communist World of Public Debt?
 The Failure of a Counter-model” in World of Debts: The Global Politics of Public Debts from the Late 18th Century, eds.
-Nicholas Barreyre and Nicholas Delalande (forthcoming with Palgrave in 2020)
+Nicholas Barreyre and Nicholas Delalande (London: Palgrave, 2020)

 "I Beg You Not to Reject my Plea' : The Late Stalinist Welfare State and the Politics of One - Time Monetary Aid, 1946-1953," Journal of Social History, Vol. 51, No. 4 (2018): 1045-1068